 Two standard problem solving assignments (counting 10 % and 20 %), two computational projects (one counting 20 % and one 25 %), and one presentation project (counting 25 %).

-Each part-exam is assessed and weighted individually, and the final grade is determined based on this.
-Each part-exam must be passed to pass the overall exam.
+Each of the five exams is assessed and weighted individually, and the final grade is determined based on this.
+All five exams must be passed to pass the overall exam.

 - All aids allowed